wissamfawaz/Java-Echo-Server/Readme.md

-## TCP Java Echo Server
+## Java-based TCP Echo Server

-This is TCP-based application that is implemented in two programs, namely a client program and a server program.
+This is a TCP-based application that is implemented in two programs, namely a client program and a server program.

 The client can be used to send a line of text to the server.
 The echo server would then modify the received line of text, capitlizing its letters, and then send the modified line back to the client.